   is the number of preventive contingencies.

- K is the number of preventive transmission contingencies.
+ K is the number of preventive transmission contingencies, both in the base case for meeting Demand and in the case of modeling the dispatch of Energy for the capacity corresponding to the Uncertainty Awards.

  Kg is the number of preventive generation contingencies.

-  is the number of monitored elements.
+  is the number of monitored elements, both in the base case for meeting Demand and in the case of modeling the dispatch of Energy for the capacity corresponding to the Uncertainty Awards.

  Jm is the number of transmission components for constraint m.